 How soon can I see you after my surgery?
 Is it okay if I still have drains/sutures/staples?

-I can see you as soon as your doctor advises, and with their permission, I can work with someone who still has drains/staples/sutures.
+We can see you as soon as your doctor advises, and with their permission, we can work with someone who still has drains/staples/sutures.
 Most doctors however will begin sending patients to me around week 2 after all have been removed.

 How many sessions of manual lymph drainage/post-op massage do I need after my procedure?